voxq/OpenLeapKit/README.md

 - draw 3D hand/fingers with option to confine to 2D surface (for screen interaction)
 - Rig 3D mesh to hand/fingers
 - advanced detection of right/left hands
-- advanced detection of thumb (one idea is to determine the finger with the greatest z value relative to the palm direction vector, which would be the base of thumb if all fingers are detected.
-Combine this with extrapolated fingers mentioned above.)
 - diverse gestures and interactions
 - ideas?